Psychizzy/alx-zero_day/0x03-git/README.md

-this is my first README
+my first project on github